Is fheàrr Gàidhlig bhriste na Gàidhlig sa chiste.

 While researching the background to this post I discovered two books that might help me answer some of my questions surrounding the legitimacy of my Scottish identity.
 The first is The Survey of Scottish Gaelic in Australia and New Zealand, a 2004 PhD thesis by St John Skilton.
 It documents the efforts of Scottish expats, descendants of immigrants and interested learners to keep the language alive an leth-chruinne a deas (in the Southern Hemisphere), as well as broader questions of Gaelic ethnicity in Australia and LOTE teaching traditions in Australian schools.
 At almost 400 pages it’s a hefty read, but one I intend to savour.

-The second is Caledonia Australis, a 1984 book by Don Watson exploring the intersection of emigrant Scottish Highlanders and the indigenous Kurnai people of what is now Gippsland in western Victoria.
+The second is Caledonia Australis, a 1984 book by Don Watson exploring the intersection of emigrant Scottish Highlanders and the indigenous Kurnai people of what is now Gippsland in eastern Victoria.
 Many Highland Scots were forced to emigrate after being thrown off their land by the English during the Highland Clearances.
 Those who sailed to Australia systematically dispossessed Aboriginal people of their land, just as the English had dispossessed the Highlanders of theirs.
 I haven’t yet gotten my hands on a copy of this book, and I regret that I could not incorporate its histories into this post.

 For a final word on Gaelic identity, I turn to Sorley MacLean (Somhairle MacGill-Eain, 1911-1996), one of the great Gaelic writers and poets.
 His thoughts on the topic (in English) were set to music in ‘Somhairle’ by the Gaelic electronic band Niteworks, whose album NW is one of my favourites.
 (I recently bought their gear on Bandcamp and conversed with one of the band members in Gaelic!)
 Sorley was an ardent defender of his culture and language in the face of English dominance and destruction.
 It seems only fitting that his words lend us a sense of his grim determination to survive, as well as that of his language.